 Many families need a vehicle with a third row in order to sit 7 or 8 passengers comfortably, but most do not want to sacrifice the style, features and performance of an SUV.
 In fact, the market for minivans is shrinking and the market for SUVs (especially crossovers) is hot thanks to recent improvements in functionality, interior/exterior design and most importantly, gas mileage.

-The 5 SUVs reviewed below stand above the rest.
-The 2012 models are emphasized since they are still on the market, but most details mentioned cover the 2013 models as well.
+The 5 reviewed below stand above the rest.
+The 2012 models are emphasized since they are still on the market, but most details mentioned cover the newest models as well.
 This list is based on reviews and awards as well assessments of reliability, safety, features and MSRP.
 In most cases, the 3rd row is an option and does not come standard.
 These vehicles seat at least 7 and some can seat 8.
 There are other options from GMC, Buick and Chevrolet available, but these are the best of the best.

 Want more than the top 5?